R. D. Laing: Early years

 He was educated initially at Sir John Neilson Cuthbertson Public School and after four years transferred to Hutchesons' Grammar School.
-Described variously as clever, competitive or precocious, he studied Classics, particularly philosophy, including through reading books from the local library.
+Described variously as clever, competitive or precocious, he studied classics, particularly philosophy, including through reading books from the local library.
 Small and slightly built, Laing participated in distance running; he was also a musician, being made an Associate of the Royal College of Music.
 He studied medicine at the University of Glasgow.
-During his medical degree he set up a "Socratic Club", of which the philosopher Bertrand Russell agreed to be president.
+During his time in Glasgow, he set up a "Socratic Club", of which the philosopher Bertrand Russell agreed to be president.
 Laing failed his final exams.
 In a partial autobiography, Wisdom, Madness and Folly, Laing said he felt remarks he made under the influence of alcohol at a university function had offended the staff and led to him being failed on every subject including some he was sure he had passed.
-After spending six months working on a psychiatric unit, Laing passed the re-sits in 1951 to qualify as a medical doctor.
+After spending six months working in a psychiatric unit, Laing passed the re-sits in 1951 to qualify as a medical doctor.